BYU new honor code leaves out 'homosexual behavior' section

 “One’s stated same-gender attraction is not an honor code issue.
 However, the honor code requires all members of the university community to manifest a strict commitment to the law of chastity,” the previous honor code stated, according to Deseret News.
 “Homosexual behavior is inappropriate and violates the honor code.
 Homosexual behavior includes not only sexual relations between members of the same sex, but all forms of physical intimacy that give expression to homosexual feelings.”

-The school, and its other campuses--BYU-Idaho, BYU-Hawaii, BYU-Pathway Worldwide and LDS Business College,--instituted the new Church Educational System honor code, to coincide with a new General Handbook released by the Mormon Church last week.
+The school, and its other campuses -- BYU-Idaho, BYU-Hawaii, BYU-Pathway Worldwide and LDS Business College -- instituted the new Church Educational System honor code, to coincide with a new General Handbook released by the Church of Jesus Christ of Latter-day Saints last week.
 The new handbook takes a softer approach to LGBTQ issues, according to the Salt Lake Tribune.
 It now permits the children of same-sex couples to be baptized and blessed at the church.

 CLICK HERE TO GET THE FOX NEWS APP